 What Finger Do You Wear a Promise Ring On?

-Another popular choice is to wear your promise ring on the right hand, leaving your ring finger open for a diamond engagement ring.
-This placement is particularly nice because it helps to deter any awkward questions about when you’re getting married.
+Another popular choice is to wear your promise ring on the right hand, leaving your wedding ring finger open for a diamond engagement ring.
+Placing it on the right ring finger is particularly nice because it helps to deter any awkward questions about when you’re getting married.

 Alternatively, some people choose to wear their promise ring on a chain around their neck.